DelfinaFenocchio/thumbnail-generator-ui/README.md

 ## Running the application with Docker

-1. Execute the command: `docker-compose --build`
+1. Execute the command: `docker-compose up --build`
 2. Open `http://localhost:5173/` on your browser

 ## Running the application without Docker